wowu/docker-rollout/docs/cli-options.md

 ## Docker flags

-All docker flags can be used with `docker rollout` normally, like `--context`, `--env`, `--log-level`, etc.
+All docker flags can be used with `docker rollout` as usual, like `--context`, `--env`, `--log-level`, etc.

 ```bash
 docker --context my-remote-context rollout <service-name>
 ```

 The plugin flags are described below.
+Some of the options can be defined as container labels.

 ## `-f | --file FILE`

-Path to compose file, can be specified multiple times, as in `docker compose`.
+Path to compose file, can be specified multiple times, like in `docker compose`.

 **Example**